 Based on control and holding structure, a company (in connection with another company) may be categorized as a holding company, a subsidiary company or an associate company.
-Other types of companies that receive mention in the Companies Act are foreign companies, small companies, government companies, banking companies, producer companies, nidhi companies and dormant companies.
+Other types of companies that receive mention in the Companies Act are foreign companies, not-for profit companies, small companies, government companies, banking companies, producer companies, nidhi companies and dormant companies.